 Our overall success rate with Custom iLASIK is approximately 95-98%. (“Success” being defined as comfortable vision with both eyes.
 These patients see “normal” and are comfortable with their eyesight).
 The remaining 2-5% of patients will require an enhancement procedure to “fine-tune” their vision after their first procedure.
 Our experience with iLASIK and use of the latest most advanced technology allows us to provide the finest care to our patients.

-The Global fee for Conventional iLASIK surgery to both eyes is $4550.
+The global fee for Conventional iLASIK surgery to both eyes is $4860.
 This fee will cover the preoperative eye exam, surgery to both eyes, and follow-up visits.
-If a patient opts to have Custom iLASIK, the global fee for surgery to both eyes is $5050.
+If a patient opts to have Custom iLASIK, the global fee for surgery to both eyes, the preoperative exam, and follow-ups is $5060.

 Monthly payment programs are available via Care Credit make the surgery more affordable.
 There is no prepayment for financing.
 To for financing, you may call CareCredit at 1-800-300-3046 or apply online at www.carecredit.com.
 We offer a 24 month no-interest plan, and extended payment plans of 2, 3, 4 and 5 years.
 We also accept visa and mastercard.